jaypaulb/CanvusWebUI/README.md

 │   ├── server.js      # The server code
 │   ├── public/        # Web stuff
 │   └── uploads/       # Where files go
+├── example.env        # Template for your settings
-└── .env               # Your settings
+└── .env               # Your local settings (not tracked in Git)
 ```

 ### Features